-The Golden Rule: A Moral Ideal for the World (2013) is a series of 12 talks, professionally recorded by Now You Know Media, and available in video and audio versions.
+The Golden Rule: A Moral Ideal for the World (2013) is a series of 12 talks, professionally recorded by Now You Know Media in video and audio versions; it's also available in an Audible Audiobook format.
 The talks are on BASICS (Introduction, Fallacies, Stories); PRACTICE (Moral education, Egoism and evolution, Applied ethics); RELIGION (Christianity, Interfaith dialogue, Non-Christian faiths); and HISTORY (Before 1900 -- this one is online as a sample, The slavery debate, Since 1900).
 These talks are based on my Ethics and the Golden Rule.

 Ethics and the Golden Rule (New York and London: Routledge, 2013), a fairly comprehensive treatment of the golden rule ("Treat others as you want to be treated").
 It covers a wide range of topics, such as how the golden rule connects with world religions and history, how it applies to practical areas like moral education and business, and how it can be understood and defended philosophically.
 I wrote this to be a "golden-rule book for everyone," from students to general readers to specialists.
 Click here for a video overview or here to preview the first 30 pages.
 Click here to order (or click here for the Kindle version, which I fine-tuned to fit the e-book format).

 Ethics: A Contemporary Introduction, second edition (New York and London: Routledge, 2011), 190 pages, with the companion EthiCola instructional program and a Teacher Manual: a text for beginning undergraduates.
-This is a thorough rewrite of the first edition, with added chapters on virtue ethics and natural law.
+This book is obsolete, being replaced by a third edition (mentioned above).

 Introduction to Logic, second edition (New York and London: Routledge, 2010), 420 pages, with the companion LogiCola instructional program and a Teacher Manual: a basic and intermediate logic text.
 This is a thorough rewrite of the first edition, with added chapters on the history of logic, deviant logic, and philosophy of logic.
 Translated into Portuguese as Introdução à Lógica by Christian Marcel de Amorim Perret Gentil Dit Maillard (São Paulo: Paulus, 2016).
 This book is now obsolete, being replaced by the third edition (mentioned above).